Resham8/JavaScript-Projects/README.md

 # JavaScript Projects

 This repository contains various JavaScript projects.
-Below are the demos of some project.
+Below are the demos of some practice projects in this repo.

 ---